-#2 Read and study about your Identity in Christ.
+#2 Read and study your Identity in Christ.

-When we read and study about our identity in Christ we grow in confidence and become more passionate about our purpose.
-The joy of the Lord propels us and helps us navigate overcoming rejection.
+When we read and study our identity in Christ we grow in confidence and become more passionate about our purpose.
+Knowing we are loved and cared for propels us and helps us navigate overcoming rejection.

 #3 Surround yourself with people who genuinely love and affirm you.
 Place boundaries around those who repeatedly reject you.

 The people who surround us have a huge impact on the quality of our life.
-Living in the glow of people who love us provides a safety net and is empowering, but even people who love us make mistakes and cause pain through rejection.
+Living in the glow of people who love us provides a safety net and is empowering, but even people who love us sometimes say or do hurtful things, make mistakes, and cause pain through rejection.
 Positive relationships add and multiply exponentially more than they subtract and divide.

 #4 Pray for courage to climb over or disregard rejection.